Kaiser Permanente: Governance

 Each entity of Kaiser Permanente has its own management and governance structure, although all of the structures are interdependent and cooperative to a great extent.
-There are multiple affiliated nonprofits registered with the U.S. Internal Revenue Service.
+There are multiple affiliated mixed profits registered with the U.S. Internal Revenue Service.
 According to Form 990 governance questions, Kaiser Foundation Hospitals and Kaiser Foundation Health Plan do not have members with the power to appoint or elect board members, meaning that the board itself nominates and appoints new members.

 James A. Vohs was appointed CEO in 1978 and chairman in 1980, and he would serve until his retirement in 1992.
 He was the first chairman to not be a member of the Kaiser family.

 David M. Lawrence served as chairman and CEO until his retirement in 2002.

 George Halvorson became the chairman and CEO until his retirement in December 2013.

 On November 5, 2012, the board of directors announced that Bernard J. Tyson, Kaiser's president and chief operating officer for the last two years, would replace Halvorson, marking the first time an African American was appointed as chairman.
 Tyson died in November 2019.

 Greg A. Adams assumed the role of chairman and CEO in December 2019.

 Operations

-As of 2021, Kaiser Permanente had 12.5 million health plan members, 216,776 employees, 23,597 physicians, 63,847 nurses, 39 medical centers, and 724 medical facilities.
-As of December 31, 2018, the nonprofit Kaiser Foundation Health Plan and Kaiser Foundation Hospitals entities reported a combined $2.5 billion in net income on $79.7 billion in operating revenues.
+As of 2024, Kaiser Permanente had 12.5 million health plan members, 223,883 employees, 73,618 nurses and 24,605 physicians, 40 hospitals, and 614 medical offices.
+As of December 31, 2023, the Mixed profit Kaiser Foundation Health Plan and Kaiser Foundation Hospitals entities reported an operating income of $329 million on $100.8 billion in operating revenues.

 The two types of organizations which make up each regional entity are: